xarray-contrib/xarray-contrib/README.md

 # xarray-contrib

-xarray-contrib is a GitHub organization for gathering high-quality open source project that build on [Xarray](http://xarray.pydata.org/).
+xarray-contrib is a GitHub organization for gathering high-quality open source projects that build on [Xarray](http://xarray.pydata.org/).

 ## Vision